jdcalkins/ng2-data-table/README.md

 Displays a header checkbox for the table.
 Clicking the checkbox toggles select/deselect of all the items in the data table.

  - selector: `mfRowSelectorHead`
+ - inputs:
+   - `checkboxId: string` - optionally specify the id used by the header checkbox's "id" attribute and the checkbox label's "for" attribute

 ### `mfRowSelector` component
 Displays a checkbox for the row.
 When checked, the entity in the row is added to the mfDataTable's mfSelectedEntities.
 The mfSelectedEntities then emits the array of entities currently checked in the mfDataTable.